Table of contents

 What is Schizophrenia?
 (Part 1 of Is schizophrenia genetic?)

-Often, patients hear voices that are not really present.
+Often, patients hear voices that are not present.
 Additionally, the delusion of being followed, spied on, or controlled can occur.
 Persistent hallucinations of any sensory modality are also possible.

 A person with schizophrenia will often display characteristics that appear as social withdrawal, lack of drive, lack of motivation, emotional flattening, and joylessness.
 Depending on the prevailing symptoms, several subgroups of schizophrenia are distinguished.
 It’s important to note that schizophrenia and split personality disorder are not the same.
 The former does not associate with multiple personalities as the latter does.
 Schizophrenia is also distinct from bipolar disorder, a different mental illness that causes extreme mood shifts.

-Is schizophrenia genetic?
+Is schizophrenia genetic or environmental?

 Research suggests that genes play a role in the risk factor of developing schizophrenia.
 However, there is no single “schizophrenia gene”.
 A small percentage of schizophrenia patients appear to have a small deletion (microdeletion) in a region of chromosome 22, known as 22q11.
 As such it is generally considered that a combination of genetic and environmental factors lead to schizophrenia.